RamiyaSiva/Sashimi/README.md

 ### Scripts:
 - The scripts for each workflow were written in workflow description language (wdl)
-- The scripts can be found in the following folder: Link /insert hyperlink/ #NoteToSelf - add link
+- The scripts can be found in the following folder: [Link](https://github.com/RamiyaSiva/Sashimi/tree/7b615c42712411b3d41e2104d3e9a89b1af4ee95/scripts/wdl)

 ### Input Files:
 - Per Sample Input